 If you intend to pursue a career as a research psychologist, or wish to take a research degree, then our MSc Research Methods in Psychology will give you the advanced research training which provides you with an excellent preparation for a PhD, and enhances your chances of obtaining funding.

-Our research is challenging and ground-breaking, with 90% rated ‘world-leading’ or ‘internationally excellent’ (REF 2014).
+Our Doctoral Training Partnerships (DTPs), offer you skills training and funding for your postgraduate research.
 We are supported by some of the most prestigious funding bodies, including the European Commission and the Leverhulme Trust.

 We are committed to giving you the best access to state-of-the-art facilities in higher education, housed entirely within our purpose-built psychology building on our Colchester Campus: